-If you get sick, call and make an appointment at the Student Health Center (573) 882-7481 In the U.S., we don't go to a hospital unless it is an emergency.
+In the U.S., we don't go to a hospital unless it is an emergency.
 Hospital visits are very expensive!
-The hospital emergency room is for serious illnesses and accidents.
-It is very expensive and your insurance will not cover all of the cost.
+The hospital emergency room is for serious illnesses and accidents because it is so expensive, and your insurance will not cover all of the costs.